somethingx02/topical_wordvec_model/README.md

 * Change the ROOT_DIR = '/data1/zlx2/topical_wordvec_models' in ~/topical_wordvec_models/src/settings.py to your directory.

-* Change the on_cuda = True if you wanna run the program on GPU
+* Change the on_cuda = True in ~/topical_wordvec_models/src/settings.py if you wanna run the program on GPU

 * Open terminal in ~/topical_wordvec_models/src/, Run ``python train.py''